 Shyamal D. Desai , PhD

 In addition to our ongoing work on ISG15 and cancer, my group at LSU has also established that ISG15 is elevated and inhibits the ubiquitin pathway in human A-T cells.
 Because ISG15 inhibits the ubiquitin pathway, and lesions in the ubiquitin pathway lead to neurodegeneration, understanding the cellular and molecular principles that underpin ISG15's role in A-T neurodegeneration has become an important research priority in my lab.
-We are currently exploring the role of ISG15 in the etiology of cancer and A-T neurodegeneration using cell culture, mouse, and human disease models that are developed in our lab at LSU.
-Our results will provide a new paradigm for cancer prevention and treatment, and reveal a novel role of the “ISG15 proteinopathy” in A-T neurodegeneration.
+Briefly, we have demonstrated that ISG15 inhibits the protein and mitochondrial turnover pathways in A-T cells.

 ISG15 in Amyotrophic Lateral Sclerosis (ALS) and Traumatic Brian injury (TBI)

 More recently, we have demonstrated that ISG15 is elevated in the lumbar spinal cords, blood and urine specimens of civilians and veterans affected by Amyotrophic Lateral Sclerosis (ALS) and Traumatic Brain Injury (TBI), both known to induce degeneration of motor neurons.
 We have therefore identified ISG15 as a liquid biomarker for predicting the risk of ALS and TBI in veterans and civilians exposed to TBI.